 Easymining Sweden AB

-2007: EasyMining Sweden was founded to commercialize the phosphorus extraction innovation CleanMAP, that was developed during several years of research performed by Dr Yariv Cohen, at SLU in Uppsala.
+2007: EasyMining Sweden was founded to commercialize the phosphorus extraction innovation CleanMAP, which was developed during several years of research performed by Dr Yariv Cohen at SLU in Uppsala.

-2008: New owners joined the company e.g. the owners of the large Swedish waste handling company, Ragn-Sells.
+2008: New owners joined the company, including the owners of the large Swedish waste handling company Ragn-Sells.

-2009: Achieves funding from Vinnova for research and development regarding extraction of phosphorus from ash of incinerated sewage sludge.
-The research led to the development of the Ash2Phos process.
+2009: EasyMining acquired funding from Vinnova for research and development regarding extraction of phosphorus from incinerated sewage sludge ashes.
+This research led to the development of the Ash2Phos process.

-2010: A complementary patent is filed for the CleanMAP process that enables energy efficient production of clean water soluble MAP, mono-ammonium phosphate.
+2010: A complementary patent is filed for the CleanMAP process that enables energy efficient production of clean water soluble mono-ammonium phosphate (MAP).

-2011: Ragn-Sells is becoming a part owner in the company.
+2011: Ragn-Sells becomes a part owner in the company.

-2012: Develops a process for and performs the first successful test with a process for recovery of phosphorus and REE (rare earth elements) using mine wastes as a source.
-Receives finance from Vinnova for a project to test the Ash2Phos project in a larger scale.
+2012: EasyMining develops a process for and performs the first successful tests of a process for the recovery of phosphorus and REE (rare earth elements) from mining waste.
+The company receives funding from Vinnova for a project to test the Ash2Phos process on a larger scale.

-2014: Develops and patents our Ash2Phos process for phosphorus recovery from sewage sludge ashes.
-In March Ragn-Sells and private persons connected to Ragn-Sells acquires shares in the company becoming a majority owner.
-Easymining and Ragn-Sells are noted and interviewed in Sweden's Radio regarding phosphorus recovery from sewage sludge ash.
+2014: EasyMining patents the Ash2Phos process for phosphorus recovery from sewage sludge ashes.
+In March Ragn-Sells and several individuals connected to Ragn-Sells acquire shares in the company, becoming majority owners.
+EasyMining and Ragn-Sells are noted and interviewed on Sveriges Radio regarding phosphorus recovery from sewage sludge ash.

-2015: Easymining starts a cooperation with Ragn-Sells to investigate how to extract salts from a wash solution that is achieved after washing fly ashes containing high chlorine content.
-In December, another circular solution is obtained when Easymining filed for the Ash2Salt patent.
+2015: EasyMining begins a project with Ragn-Sells on how to extract salts from a wash solution from fly ashes with a high chlorine content.
+In December, another circular solution is achieved when EasyMining files a patent for the Ash2Salt process.

-2016: In May this year the Ash2Salt process is officially presented at the Ragn-Sells "future day", a seminar organized annually by Ragnar Sellberg Foundation.
-In November the company hires a new CEO, Jan Svärd with extensive experience from leading positions in the chemical industry.
+2016: In May the Ash2Salt process is officially presented at the Ragn-Sells "Future days", an annual seminar organized by the Ragnar Sellberg Foundation.
+In November the company hires a new CEO, Jan Svärd, with extensive experience from leading positions in the chemical industry.

-2017: Participates in several conferences and connects with COWI as an engineering partner for the Ash2Phos process.
+2017: EasyMining participates in several conferences and establishes a connection with COWI as an engineering partner for the Ash2Phos process.